jsimpson/jsimpson.github.io/_posts/2018-07-10-migrating-active-rails-sessions-redis-psql.md

 There's not much to it.
 We instantiate a redis client and a cache client.
 The cache client here will allow us to very easily pull our session data out of redis as a ruby hash.

-We pull any keys out of redis, fetch the data that pairs to those keys out of the cache, and return them as an array.
-We loop over the array and use the hash to create and persist new ActiveRecord::SessionStore::Session objects.
+We pull the session key names out of redis, fetch the data that pairs to those keys out of the cache, and return them as an array of hashes.
+We loop over the array and use the session data in each hash to create and persist new ActiveRecord::SessionStore::Session objects.

 ## The final bit